thinhv/movesic/README.md

 # Movesic

-Movesic is a very SwiftUI iOS app that uses HealthKit to retrieve step count data and suggests a music playlist based on the user's recent activity levels.
+Movesic is a very simple SwiftUI iOS app that uses HealthKit to retrieve step count data and suggests a music playlist based on the user's recent activity levels.

 ---